Sudoku

 Initial Checks & Guiding Principles

 I decided to build this app in C# using the Blazor ecosystem.
 Before discussing the advantages of Blazor, I think it’s prudent to quickly address requirement #3: no JavaScript allowed.
-Building web apps or components without JavaScript a badge of honor for many, especially amongst web developers.
-However, both Blazor Server and Blazor WebAssembly always run a bit of JavaScript under the hood, so while it cannot be avoided entirely, minimizing it better aligns with the spirit of the Blazor ecosystem.
+Both Blazor Server and Blazor WebAssembly always run a bit of JavaScript under the hood, so while it cannot be avoided entirely, minimizing it better aligns with the spirit of the Blazor ecosystem.

 Another motivation of mine was to modernize an earlier version of this app I had built three years ago, which worked quite well, but from a code perspective, was messy and not maintainable.